Yaj-t/EventWebsite/README.md

 #GROUPR

 GROUPR is a platform that allows users to browse, create, and manage events.
 It provides a user-friendly interface for finding exciting events and creating new ones.
-This README file provides an overview of the project, installation instructions, usage guidelines, testing information, limitations, future enhancements, acknowledgments, and contact details.
+This README file provides an overview of the project, installation instructions, usage guidelines, testing information, limitations, future enhancements, contact details, and author.

 ## Table of Contents